jfleduc/lili/README.md

 ### 2. Edit the database scripts

-The `install` directory contains MySQL scripts as follows:
+The `lili-master/install` directory contains MySQL scripts as follows:

 |Script            |Function                                     |
 |------------------|---------------------------------------------|